 Students should work with their O’Neill academic advisor to determine which semester will fit best for them to study at Erasmus Arts.
 Below are the general timeframes of Erasmus Arts’ academic calendar.
 Please use these time frames to help in planning your semester abroad.
 This exchange is only offered in spring semester due to the offset academic calendar at ESHCC:

-Spring Semester (Erasmus Term 3 & Term 4): February - Mid June
+Spring Semester (Erasmus “Term 3” & “Term 4”): February - Mid June

-You will pay your normal tuition rate at Indiana University through your bursar account (no tuition will be paid to Erasmus University).
-You will be responsible for covering your own overseas expenses including airfare, food, and housing.
+In addition to tuition, you will be responsible for covering your own overseas expenses including airfare, food, and housing.
 Roughly $1,200 dollars a month should cover food, housing, fun, study materials, and incidentals.
-Your biggest variable will be housing.
+Your biggest cost variable will be housing.

-For an estimated breakdown of expected costs
+Estimated breakdown of expected costs